 Traditional Day Camps Civic Center Day Camp Day and Camp Wildwood are traditional day camps offering fun all summer long.
 Our Middle School Camp, Operation Outrageous Fun, provides six different weekly adventures for students having completed grades 6 – 8.
 Garfield Play Camp, a favorite among preschoolers, is a day camp for children age 4 – 6.

-Discovery Camps Discovery Camps such as Grandparent and Me!, Wildwood Theatre Camp, Making an iPhone App, Science Discovery, and the new Pinewood Derby Science Camp offer kids the chance to do something different while learning new skills, expanding on a hobby, or just trying something new of interest.
+Discovery Camps Discovery Camps such as Grandparent and Me!, Wildwood Theatre Camp, Artists Camp, and the new Pinewood Derby Science Camp offer kids the chance to do something different while learning new skills, expanding on a hobby, or just trying something new of interest.

 Sport Camps Popular one-week sport and special interest camps include Boating, Soccer, Track, Figure Skating, Hockey, Gymnastics, Fencing, Basketball, Scuba Diving, Tennis, and more.